I do not own the Fifty Shades Trilogy or its characters; those belong to E. L. James. However, my characters do belong to me.

 Christian seems intrigued by my pain when he arrogantly asks, “And when did that start?”

-I glare at him with my own hatred for his abominable behavior then I spit back at him, “The night some woman told me my only sister and only nephew were gone.”
+I glare at him with my own hatred for his abominable behavior then I spit back, “The night some woman told me my only sister and only nephew were gone.”

 Suddenly, there’s a look of contrition on his face, but it does nothing for me.
 I turn again and proceed to quietly leave the room.
 My final sound, the click of the closing door.